IPv4 Deep Dive: Addressing, Subnetting, NAT, and Real-World Limitations

 NAT hides private networks behind public IPs.

-While NAT conserves addresses, it breaks end-to-end connectivity and complicates modern applications.
+While NAT conserves addresses, it breaks end-to-end connectivity and complicates routing, especially in multi-cloud and hybrid environments .

 IPv4 Routing Fundamentals